lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 Since system clocks are not monotonic, timestamps alone cannot be used for global total ordering of operations across all the data centers.

-Having worked extensively with Cassandra as a backend developer in an e-commerce firm, I can say that these issues are prominent, and occur frequently during the copious amounts of transaction processing.
+Having worked extensively with Cassandra as a backend developer, I can say that these issues are prominent, and occur frequently during the copious amounts of transaction processing.
 This has forced enterprises to introduce hacks at the application level, thereby increasing complexity and making the application code lengthy.

 #### Bugs that Jepsen analysis found in Cassandra